particle-iot/docs/src/content/reference/firmware.md

 ### System Events Reference

 These are the system events produced by the system, their numeric value (what you will see when printing the system event to Serial) and details of how to handle the parameter value.
 The version of firmware these events became available is noted in the first column below.

+Setup mode is also referred to as listening mode (blinking dark blue).

 | Since | Event Name | ID | Description | Parameter |
 |-------|------------|----|-------------|-----------|